 For meal prep ideas, cook extra 5-spice chicken or tofu and heat it up to serve over another rice recipe.

 This minty rice is ideal for a flavorful rice side.
-Try other tasty side recipes like Mexican rice or Spanish rice and Paella de Mariscos.
-Or for something sweeter, why not learn how to make Arroz con Leche?
+Try other tasty side recipes like Mexican rice, rice and bean tacos or Spanish rice and Paella de Mariscos.
+Or for something sweeter, why not learn how to make Arroz con Leche with this arroz con leche recipe?